Interventions

 Resources for Families

 Hopkins Public Schools is dedicated to the success of all our students.
 This Literacy Plan describes the current goals, practices, and supports for students in Grades K-3 who need targeted assistance to reach grade level proficiency expectations in reading.
-This plan meets the requirements of MN statute 120B.12, also referred to as "Reading Well by Third Grade."
+This plan meets the requirements of MN statute 120B.12.

 Curriculum & Instruction/Multi-Tiered System of Support